-1.3 The man-made fibres from which the slings are produced are susceptible to degradation if exposed to ultra-violet radiation.
+1.3 The man-made fibres from which the slings is produced are susceptible to degradation if exposed to ultra-violet radiation.
 Slings should not be stored in direct sunlight or sources of ultra-violet radiation.

-2 Inspection of webbing slings in service
+2 Inspection of roundslings and webbing slings in service

-2.1 Before first use of the sling it should be ensured that:

-a) the sling corresponds precisely to that specified on the order;

-b) the manufacturer's certificate is available;

-c) the identification and WLL marked on the sling correspond with the information on the certificate.

-2.2 Before each use, the sling should be inspected for defects and to ensure that the identification and specification are correct.
-A sling that is unidentified or defective should never be used but should be referred to a competent person for examination.
-Ensure EC-Declaration is available.

-2.3 During the period of use, frequent checks should be made for defects or damage, including damage concealed by soiling, which might affect the continued safe use of the sling.
+- 2.1 Before first use of the sling it should be ensured that: - a) the sling corresponds precisely to that specified on the order; - b) the manufacturer's certificate is to hand; - c) the identification and WLL marked on the sling correspond with the information on the certificate. - 2.2 Before each use, the sling should be inspected for defects and to ensure that the identification and specification are correct.
+A sling that is unidentified or defective should never be used, but should be referred to a competent person for examination.
+EC-Declaration is available. - 2.3 During the period of use, frequent checks should be made for defects or damage, including damage concealed by soiling, which might affect the continued safe use of the sling.
 These checks should extend to any fittings and lifting accessories used in association with the sling.
 If any doubt exists as to the fitness for use, or if any of the required markings have been lost or become illegible, the sling should be removed from service for examination by a competent person.
+Any damage evident in the cover (roundsling) indicates potential damage to the loadbearing core.

 The following are examples of defects or damage likely to affect the fitness of slings for continued safe use:

 a) Surface chafe.
-In normal use, some chafing will occur to the surface fibres at the place of contact.
+In normal use, some chafing will occur to the surface fibres of the cover (roundsling).
 This is normal and has little effect.
 Any substantial chafe, particularly localized, should be viewed critically.
-Local abrasion, as distinct from general wear, can be caused by sharp edges whilst the sling is under tension and can lead to the webbing becoming cut causing serious loss of strength.
+Local abrasion, as distinct from general wear, can be caused by sharp edges whilst the sling is under tension, and can lead to the cover (roundsling) becoming cut, or/and cause serious loss of strength.

-b) Cross or longitudinal cuts to the webbing, cuts or chafe damage to edges, cuts to stitching or eyes.

-c) Chemical attack.
+- b) Roundsling: Cuts.
+Cross or longitudinal cuts in the cover, or any damage to the stitching, raise serious doubts as to the integrity of the core.
+Webbing sling: Cross or longitudinal cuts, cuts or chafe damage to selvedges, cuts to stitching or eyes. - c) Exposed core (roundsling). - d) Chemical attack.
 Chemical attack results in local weakening and softening of the material.
-This is indicated by flaking of the surface which may be plucked or rubbed off.
-Any signs of chemical attack to the webbing raise serious doubts as to the integrity of the sling. d) Heat or friction damage.
-This is indicated by the fibers of the surface material taking on a glazed appearance and in extreme cases, fusion of the fibers can occur.

-e) Damaged or deformed fittings.
+This is indicated by flaking of the cover/surface which may be plucked or rubbed off.
+Any signs of chemical attack to the cover (roundsling) raise serious doubts as to the integrity of the core (roundsling). - e) Heat or friction damage.
+This is indicated by the fibres of the cover/ surface material taking on a glazed appearance and in extreme cases, fusion of the fibres can occur, indicating a weakening of the core (roundsling). - f) Damaged or deformed fittings.

-3 Correct selection and use of webbing slings
+3 Correct selection and use of roundslings and webbing slings (slings)